SeregPie/THREE.TextTexture/README.md

 *read-only*

-A string for the combined font properties.
+The combined font properties.

 ---

 `.textAlign = 'center'`

-A string for the horizontal alignment of the text lines.
+The horizontal alignment of the text lines.
 Possible values are `'center'`, `'left'` and `'right'`.

 ---

 `.lineHeight = 1`

-A number for the height of a text line.
+The height of a text line.
 The pixels are calculated relative to the font size.

 ---

 `.padding = 1/4`

-A number for the space around the text of the canvas.
+The space around the text inside the canvas.
 The pixels are calculated relative to the font size.

 ---